-Wordpool Festival, Blackpool Arts and Libraries Festival of Words is now in its twelfth year.
+Wordpool Festival is Blackpool Arts and Libraries Festival of Words.
 In 2016 we were awarded an Arts Council England National Lottery Grant to develop the festival programme to provide all year round festival activities that celebrate words.
 Wordpool’s Festival of Written Word is one of the new four annual festivals, each one with a distinctive offer and focus: the Autumnal Festival of Poetry, TimeHop our Young Adult Fiction Festival and Wordpool’s ever popular Summer Family Festival.

 This event is not organised by Live Blackpool.
 Please check with the organiser for further information.
 All details correct at time of publication.